By Hannah Hughes

 Well, how to explain…

 Before travelling to Central America, the region was the great unknown.
 The place was off my radar, meaning I’d never researched anything about it before booking my flight over there; before that, my only cheery insight was from what I’d watched on World’s Toughest Prisons.
-In my head, Central America was nothing but a skinny strip of land sandwiched with drug lords, machine guns and murderous men with teardrop tattoos who would kidnap a girl like me for a packet of crisps and a shoutout, but with global travel restricted by Covid-19, Central America was one of the most accessible regions at the time.
+In my head, Central America was nothing but a skinny strip of land sandwiched with drug lords, machine guns and murderous men with teardrop tattoos who would kidnap a girl like me for a packet of crisps and a shoutout.
+But with global travel restricted by Covid-19, Central America was one of the most accessible regions at the time.
 So, I went.
 I had no idea what to expect, but the travel addict within me was gasping for relief and at that point, I lit-er-ally would have gone to Snake Island if it meant a bit of beach vibes.

 I booked a one-way flight to Costa Rica, and I was scared.

-Scared of riding the crazy chicken buses, scared of navigating from place to place with no Spanish, and scared of crossing sketchy land borders alone (everyone knows that’s where the cartels operate, duh.
+Scared of riding the crazy chicken buses, scared of navigating from place to place with no Spanish, and scared of crossing sketchy land borders alone (everyone knows that’s where the cartels operate.
 They pick the weakest, weediest from the bunch and force their prey into being a drug mule, and as a white girl with a pink luggage tag reading ‘eMoTiOnAl BaGgAgE,’ the weakest target would most definitely be me.
 Oh, and sex trafficking!
 Couldn’t rule that one out.
 Kidnappings, too.
 What if I was snatched from the street, bundled into a sack and broadcast to my friends and family on TikTok Live in demand for a ransom?
 I had fragile bones, a lack of arm muscle and a facial structure that would not bide well with punching – how was I supposed to survive a kidnapping?
 And let’s not forget mafias.
 Tropical diseases.
 Venomous things.
 Heat stroke!
 My inability to drink at a casual pace without getting blackout drunk!
 I could not survive alone in Central America – the odds were against me!
 Central America had the unfair upper hand, desperate to take advantage of a delicate young thing like me and make my life a mutating nightmare.)

-So, yeah.
 I had a few concerns.

 I thought the fear would subside if I threw myself in at the deep end, but after five weeks of travelling through Costa Rica and Nicaragua, I was still as jumpy as a wild antelope who’d strayed too far from the herd’s safety.

 When I started volunteering in León, something strange happened.
 As I walked down the Haribo-coloured streets – the streets filled with pervy men, slow walkers and missing pavement slabs – I no longer hated the heat.
 I did not jump several inches into the air each time the church cannon fired.
 I did not hate the lack of sanity.
 I accepted the deficiency in ripe avocados.
 I bit back at the catcalls.
-The noise on the streets was still a constant, but if there was a rare sliver of silence, peace or serenity, it felt unnerving; the beeping, banging and Bad Bunny anthems became a soothing lullaby that the city felt eerie without.

 I became settled in my volunteering life, the city’s social scene, and my tanning regime (for the first time, my skin shade wasn’t Tipp-Ex).
 The city was so small that everyone knew everyone – the interconnected societal web of León was The Springfields come to life – and soon I couldn’t leave the hostel without bumping into a friend.
 The hostel staff became my family.
-A local boy became my lover.
 The city became my home.
 For the first time since landing in Central America, all was going rather pleasantly in the days of an unemployed hostel volunteer who had absolutely no idea what she was doing with her life.

 In Kristin Newman’s memoir, What I Was Doing While You Were Breeding, she experiences a similar love for Argentina.
 Kristin was thirty-one and on a hiatus from her job as a TV comedy writer when she visited Argentina.
 During her two-month trip, she met a man, rented an apartment, and learned Spanish.
 She describes Argentina as winning the prize for “Kristen’s Happiest Extended Period of Time Ever.”